vijishmadhavan/Light-Up/README.md

 ## About Light-Up

-The aim of the project is enhance under exposed Images.
+The aim of the project is to enhance under-exposed Images.
 Before going into technical details I would like show some pictures.

 ## Example Images